brehen/master-thesis/docs/thesis_essay/essay.md

 ### Cloud Computing: An Overview

-A general overview of the current state of cloud computing

 <!-- What is the cloud and its significance in todays web -->

 <!-- Introduce benefits and challenges associated with cloud computing.
 Some
 important points for this thesis: Scalability, cost and energy efficiency -->
 <!-- What are some major players, and how are they attempting to solve the same